-Figure 19: LiSPSM gives good results for a shadow map resolution of 1024^2 and a viewport of 1680×1050 , but temporal reprojection can still give superior results because it is not limited by the shadow map resolution.
+Figure 20: LiSPSM gives good results for a shadow map resolution of 1024^2 and a viewport of 1680×1050 , but temporal reprojection can give even better results because it is not limited by the shadow map resolution.

-The shadow quality in this approach can actually be made to converge to a pixel-perfect result by optimizing the choice of the weight between the current and the previous frame result (see Figure 19).
+The shadow quality in this approach can actually be made to converge to a pixel-perfect result by optimizing the choice of the weight between the current and the previous frame result (see Figure 20).
 The weight is determined according to the confidence of the shadow lookup: